3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 ### 3.3 Resource Methods

 - [x] Resource methods implemented with GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD support
-- [ ] Sub-resource Locators not implemented
+- [x] Sub-resource Locators (only supports returning of instantiated objects rather than classes, as MuServer does not instantiate classes for the API user)
 - [ ] Custom HTTP methods not supported.

 #### 3.3.1 Visibility